-HR - Summer Service & Summer Session Positions/Jobs
+Entering Summer Service & Summer Session Positions and Jobs in HRS

 A number of staff perform additional work either by teaching (Summer Session) or by performing research or administrative tasks (Summer Service).
 Benefit deductions will not occur on these short term jobs.
 Employees may be rehired into these same positions each summer.